bhavsec/reconspider/README.md

 **--ip**

-This feature gathers all the information of given IP Address from public sources.
+This option gathers all the information of given IP Address from public sources.
 ```
 python reconspider.py  --ip 8.8.8.8
 ```

 **--url**

-This feature gathers all the information of given URL Address from public sources and give you in depth-information of IP address, country, city, organization, ISP, open ports and so more.
+This option gathers all the information of given URL Address from public sources and give you in depth-information of IP address, country, city, organization, ISP, open ports and so more.
 ```
 python reconspider.py  --url google.com
 ```

 **--whois**

-This feature allows you to search for domain name availability and WHOIS information including name, organisation, address, city, country, zipcode, registrar, name servers etc.
+This option allows you to search for domain name availability and WHOIS information including name, organisation, address, city, country, zipcode, registrar, name servers etc.
 ```
 python reconspider.py  --whois google.com
 ```

 **--email**

-This feature gathers information about given email address from various public sources including personal details, location, employment details, social accounts and so more.
+This option gathers information about given email address from various public sources including personal details, location, employment details, social accounts and so more.

 ```
 python reconspider.py  --email bill.gates@microsoft.com